Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec-new.md

 `POST api/v1/protected/reservations/pass_qa`

 Can only by called by admins on blocks with a QA status.
 Will duplicate the completion entry from before it was marked for QA and add it as a new entry for the block completion.
-This preserves the QA as part of the blocks record and returns the block back to it's previous state from before it was marked for QA.
+This preserves the QA as part of the blocks record and returns the block back to its previous state from before it was marked for QA.

 #### Request Body